 Place a Buddha at a height that is at least eye level.
 Looking down at a deity is considered rude and irreverent.
 Avoid placing near electrical outlets or equipment with moving parts and motors.
 This type of activity disturbs the surrounding energy.

-When placing a Buddha statue or any statue of a deity is to make sure the location is truly one of reverence.
-This means you should never place one in a bathroom or kitchen.
+When placing a Buddha statue or any statue of a deity make sure the location is truly one of reverence.
+This means you should never place a buddha in a bedroom, bathroom or kitchen.

 Buddha Facing Front Door

 Many feng shui consultants recommend placing the Buddha opposite the main front door of a home on a table that is about 30 inches high.
 This location allows Buddha to interact with the chi energy entering your home.
 From this position, the statue can neutralize any negative chi, and transform it from damaging to very lucky energy.

 Buddha is also quite comfortable in the living room.
 The best position for Buddha in the living room is facing the front door.

 Students should place Buddha on their desks.
 This is a perfect location to enlist a little help with lessons and evoke Buddha auspicious energy for fulfilling your academic goals.

 Buddha Statue in the Office